 Maruti Suzuki and Mahindra could gain only 1% market share in the last five years.

-Tata Motors and Mahindra have a strong presence across nearly all Truck segments, including Mini Trucks, Pick-Up Trucks, Light Duty Trucks (LDT), ICV, MCV, MAV, Tipper, and Tractor Trailer, reflecting their rich product portfolio.
+Tata Motors has a strong presence across nearly all Truck segments, including Mini Trucks, Pick-Up Trucks, light-duty trucks (LDT), ICV, MCV, MAV, Tipper, and tractor-trailer, reflecting its rich product portfolio.
 Ashok Leyland will align with the ICV, MAV, MCV, and Heavy segments like Tippers and tractor-trailers.
-Eicher has a strong focus on LDT, ICV, and MCV segments.
+Eicher strongly focuses on the LDT, ICV, and MCV segments.

 Willingness to Pay for Trucks: Comparison among different brands: